JKORRA/QuantumMachineLearning/README.md

 ## Abstract

-This thesis investigates whether **Quantum Machine Learning (QML)** can generate symbolic music (MIDI) better or differently than classical methods.
-Specifically, we test the hypothesis that **Quantum Entanglement** is a necessary physical resource for modeling complex, non-local musical correlations.
+This work explores whether **Quantum Machine Learning** can generate symbolic music (MIDI) in a way that differs from classical approaches.
+In particular, it examines if **Quantum Entanglement** is a fundamental physical resource for capturing complex, non-local musical correlations.

-We implement a **Quantum Circuit Born Machine (QCBM)** that uses the Born Rule to sample music directly from a quantum wavefunction, acting as a native probability distribution sampler.
+We implement a **Quantum CircuitBorn Machine (QCBM)** that leverages the Born Rule to sample music directly from a quantum wavefunction, functioning as a native probability distribution sampler.

 ---